Brookwood Labor College: Departure of Muste

-Closure of Brookwood
+Closure

 Brookwood stayed open four years after Muste departed.
 In many ways, the school returned to normal.
 There were 104 applications for admission in the fall of 1933, of which just 35 were accepted.
 These students came from 13 states and four countries, and represented 22 industries.
 Twenty-nine students graduated in April 1934.

 Brookwood enrolled a class of 32 for the 1934–1935 school year.
 The school also had more than 200 enrolled in its adult education courses in economics and public speaking in New York City.
 James Maurer was reelected as president that year, and three individuals were hired as new faculty: Roy Reuther in extension studies; Lawrence Rogin in journalism and as editor of the Brookwood Review; and Ethel Lurie as librarian and tutor.

 Enrollment dropped sharply in the school's last two years.
 Just 20 students enrolled for the 1935-1936 term, including two refugees from Nazi Germany.
 Despite the lower enrollment, the school added two new faculty, Dr. Lazare Teper and John Martindale.
 It also hired special instructors to teach a wide variety of courses.
 These included Luigi Antonini, Osmond Fraenkel, Jack Lever, and Frank Palmer.

 Enrollment did not improve the following year.
 Brookwood enrolled just 19 students in the 1936-1937 term, which ended prematurely in March 1937.

 In the later 1930s, Joel I. Seidman became director of Brookwood Labor College.